 To scale well means to aggressively attack the market.
 You should have as much of the market share as possible before your competitors take it from you.
 Leaders always have an advantage in front of the press, influencers, analysts.
 The customers also pay more attention to the market leader.

-Many believe that the core of a successful SaaS development is the ability to reach the market as soon as possible.
-With additional developers, you can ship features faster and execute quicker.
+Many believe that the core of successful SaaS development is the ability to reach the market as soon as possible.
+With additional developers, you can ship features faster and execute them quicker.

 Deployments and cloud management